Wicked Movie Review: Defying Expectations

 L to R: Cynthia Erivo is Elphaba and Ariana Grande is Glinda in the movie “Wicked”, directed by Jon M. Chu (© Universal Studios.
 All Rights Reserved.)

 In a bid to try and win Madame Morrible over, Glinda unknowingly volunteers to share her private suite with Elphaba, forcing the two girls into one another’s orbit.
-What ensues is a battle of wits, a one-of-a-kind connection, a magical journey to meet a wizard and a heartbreaking decision to be made.
+What ensues is a battle of wits, a one-of-a-kind connection, a remarkable journey to meet a wizard and a heartbreaking decision to be made.

 Every moment of Wicked is filled with magic.
 From the luscious set design to utterly inspired costumes and the Ozian’s ultra-specific vernacular, there is intention behind every detail.
 When beloved stories like this are set to hit the big screen, there are always doubts about whether or not those in charge of its reimagination will be able to handle the task at hand.
 Rest assured, it’s immediately apparent that Chu and his team of collaborators have made this film with an immense love for this story guiding each decision.